elys-network/elys-brand-assets/readme.md

 ## Contact Information

-If you have any questions about the Elys brand materials contained in this repository, please contact the Elys brand department at brand@elys.network.
+If you have any questions about the Elys brand materials contained in this repository, please contact the Elys team  team@elys.network.